 Likewise, many of the organisations and activities for the entire circuit, have their own pages in the Outreach section.

 The diary includes details both for circuit events and for church events to which members of other churches or none are invited.
-It includes information about circuit organisations which do not have a page to themselves, such as the Circuit Teens Group and the Circuit Men's Walking Group.
+It includes information about circuit organisations which do not have a page to themselves, such as the Circuit Men's Walking Group.

 The circuit enjoys strong ecumenical links.
 Indeed, one of the churches, Colnbrook & Poyle, is a Methodist/URC (United Reformed Church) Local Ecumenical Partnership.
 Hampshire Avenue is a Local Ecumenical Project with the Anglican Church in North Slough.
 Further examples of ecumenical relationships are included under the individual churches.

 There are many examples of churches working together, such as in work among immigrants and refugees, and supporting and providing finance for ecumenical projects.
 It should also be noted that some of our churches provide and run (with ecumenical help) Night Shelters for the homeless during the worst of the winter.
 Several churches are involved in Street Angels and many collect for Food Banks.